just-astonishingly-beautiful/just-astonishingly-beautiful.github.io/index.md

 * A waterfall coming out of the keys of an old piano, apparently playable from stepping stones on a koi pond.
 * Four (comfortable) sage green toilets around a coffee table.
 Not attached to plumbing, dear lord.
 * Fifty oil lamps.
 50.
-* “Of course” painted in pure white, on your inoffensive off-white walls.
+* “Of course” painted in pure white on your inoffensive off-white walls.

 My name is Michael K. Cohen.